theupdateframework/taps/POUFs/pouf1.md

 ## File Formats
 ### root.json
-The root.json file is signed by the root role's keys.
-It indicates which keys are authorized for all top-level roles, including the root role itself.
-Revocation and replacement of top-level role keys, including for the root role, is done by changing the keys listed for the roles in this file.

 The "signed" portion of root.json is as follows:

        { "_type" : "root",
          "spec_version" : SPEC_VERSION,